Felix the Cat

+History

 Creation

-On 9 November 1919, Master Tom, a prototype of Felix, debuted in a Paramount Pictures short titled Feline Follies.
-Produced by the New York City-based animation studio owned by Pat Sullivan, the cartoon was directed by cartoonist and animator Otto Messmer.
-It was a success, and the Sullivan studio quickly set to work on producing another film featuring Master Tom, in Musical Mews (released 16 November 1919).
+On November 9, 1919, Master Tom, a prototype of Felix, debuted in a Paramount Pictures short titled Feline Follies.
+Produced by the Manhattan-based animation studio owned by Pat Sullivan, the cartoon was directed by cartoonist and animator Otto Messmer.
+It was a success, and the Sullivan studio quickly set to work on producing another film featuring Master Tom, in Musical Mews (released on November 16, 1919).
 It too proved to be successful with audiences.
-Messmer claimed that John King of Paramount Magazine suggested the name "Felix", for contrast of the felicity traditionally associated with a black cat.
-The name was first used for the third film starring the character, The Adventures of Felix (released on 14 December 1919).
+Messmer claimed that John King of Paramount Magazine suggested the name "Felix", as in "feline", and for contrast of the felicity traditionally associated with a black cat.
+The name was first used for the third film starring the character, The Adventures of Felix (released on December 14, 1919).
 Sullivan claimed he named Felix after Australia Felix from Australian history and literature.
-In 1924, animator Bill Nolan redesigned the character, making him both rounder and cuter.
+In 1924, animator Bill Nolan redesigned the character, making him both rounder and "cuter".
 Felix's new looks, coupled with Messmer's character animation, brought Felix to a higher profile.

 Authorship

 The question of who created Felix remains a matter of dispute.
 Sullivan stated in numerous newspaper interviews that he created Felix and did the key drawings for the character.
 On a visit to Australia in 1925, Sullivan told The Argus newspaper that "[t]he idea was given to me by the sight of a cat which my wife brought to the studio one day".
 On other occasions, he claimed that Felix had been inspired by Rudyard Kipling's "The Cat that Walked by Himself" or by his wife's love for strays.
 Members of the Australian Cartoonist Association have claimed that lettering used in Feline Follies matches Sullivan's handwriting and that Sullivan lettered within his drawings.
 In addition, at roughly the 4:00 mark in Feline Follies, the words 'Lo Mum' are used in a speech bubble by one of the kittens; this was a term for one's mother not used by Americans, but certainly by Australians.
 Yet Messmer claimed to have single-handedly drawn Feline Follies from home, raising questions as to why an American would use the term 'Mum' in a cartoon he solely drew himself.
-Sullivan's supporters also say the case is supported by his 18 March 1917 release of a cartoon short titled The Tail of Thomas Kat more than two years prior to Feline Follies.
+Sullivan's supporters also say the case is supported by his March 18, 1917, release of a cartoon short titled The Tail of Thomas Kat more than two years prior to Feline Follies.
 Both an Australian ABC-TV documentary screened in 2004 and the curators of an exhibition at the State Library of New South Wales in 2005 suggested that Thomas Kat was a prototype or precursor of Felix.
-However, few details of Thomas have survived.
+Few details of Thomas have survived.
 His fur color has not been definitively established, and the surviving copyright synopsis for the short suggests significant differences between Thomas and the later Felix.
 For example, whereas the later Felix magically transforms his tail into tools and other objects, Thomas is a non-anthropomorphized cat who loses his tail in a fight with a rooster, never to recover it.